tablelandnetwork/docs/docs/gateway-api/query-formatting.md

 Whether or not to extract single column result values and use those as the results in the response.
 Defaults to `false`.

 _Only applies to `output=objects`._

 ---

-### `json_strings`

-Whether or not to leave JSON strings as strings in query results or transform them to actual JSON data.
-Defaults to `false`.

----